peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Returns:</b>

 The maximum length of a converted number in digits, ignoring the radix point and exponent.
+For example, if precision is 3, a converted number's mantissa (significand) can range from 0 to 999 (up to three digits long).
+If 0, converted numbers can have any precision.

 ### Rounding